Avere: Italian grammar rules, verb conjugation, sentences

-It translates to the obvious uses of ownership and possession (to have a sister or a cat, or a house, or a doubt, or a cold).
+Avere translates to the obvious uses of ownership and possession for example, to have a sister or a cat, or a house, or a doubt, or a cold.

 In addition, it has a long list of daily uses beyond the obvious parallel ones in English: to be right or wrong, to be cold or scared.

-It is also one of the two auxiliary verbs (the other one is essere – to be) in Italian.
+It is also one of the two auxiliary verbs in Italian.
+The other being essere (to be).

-This means that avere is also used to help conjugate transitive verbs to form compound tenses.
+This means that avere is also used to help conjugate transitive verbs (with a direct object) to form compound tenses.

 Think of all verbs whose action has an object outside of the subject, like mangiare (to eat), baciare (to kiss), bere (to drink), vedere (to see), scrivere (to write), fare (to do), amare (to love).